BlueBrain/MultiscaleRun/docs/simulation_config.rst

 This is the base section that configures the parameters to run MultiscaleRun simulations.

 - **with_steps**: Boolean.
-Indicates whether the STEPS simulator is included.
-It is in charge of the extracellular reactions/diffusions of the molecules.
+Indicates whether the STEPS simulator is enabled.
+It computes the extracellular reactions/diffusions of the molecules.
 - **with_bloodflow**: Boolean.
-Indicates whether the AstroVascPy simulator is included.
-It is in change of computing the blood flows.
+Indicates whether the AstroVascPy simulator is enabled.
+It computes the blood flows and volumes inside the vasculature.
 - **with_metabolism**: Boolean.
-Indicates whether the Metabolism simulator is included.
-It is in charge of computing the Metabolism of the neurons (ATP/ADP etc. generation/consumption).
+Indicates whether the Metabolism simulator is enabled.
+It computes the metabolism of the neurons (ATP/ADP etc. generation/consumption).
 - **cache_save**: Boolean.
 If true, some simulation matrices are cached on the filesystem.
 It greatly speeds up initialization in future simulations.
 - **cache_load**: Boolean.
 If true, some simulation matrices are loaded from the cache, if present.
 Used in conjunction with `cache_save`.
 - **logging_level**: Integer.
-Defines the verbosity level of logs (fed into Neurodamus).
+Defines the verbosity level of Neurodamus logs.
 - **mesh_path**: String.
 Path to the mesh file used in simulations, e.g., "mesh/autogen_mesh.msh".
 - **cache_path**: String.
 Filesystem location where the cached files are stored, e.g., "cache".
 - **mesh_scale**: Float.
 Scale factor applied to the mesh dimensions, typically in the order of 1e-6.